 - The provider identifies what typically helps puts that group in a better position, based on data, expertise and regulation.

-- You receive clear, tailored recommendations that are suitable for people in your group - that you can act on.
+- You receive clear, tailored recommendations that are suitable for people in your group – a recommendation you can act on.

 - It enables better decisions at key life moments, such as retiring, investing or moving from saving to spending.